Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

     Pass the configured `ConnectionNamePrefix` value, example `AISearch` to the `connectionName` property in the `SemanticSearchInput` or `EmbeddingsStoreOutput` bindings.
 Default is `AISearchEndpoint` if just the endpoint is being configured in local.settings.json or environment variables to use DefaultAzureCredential.

 ## Running the sample

-This sample requires creating an Azure AI Search with Semantic Ranker.
-You can do this by following the [Azure AI Search quickstart](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal) and optionally [enable semantic ranking](https://learn.microsoft.com/en-us/azure/search/semantic-how-to-enable-disable?tabs=enable-portal) for semantic ranking and captions features.

 Once you have an Azure AI Search resource, you can run the sample by following these steps: